-In this situation, the RMC will act as a maintenance trustee and if it is party to the original lease then it’s obligations will be set out according to the lease terms.
-This will make a contract between itself and the landlord unnecessary as its contractual rights lie directly with the leaseholders.
-On the other hand, if there is simply a landlord/lessor and a leaseholder/lessee in the lease but another party is carrying out maintenance duties than they are merely the agent of the landlord.
-If the tri-party lease says that the freeholder must also appoint a managing agent, then that must also be complied with.
+If the company was party to the original lease then it’s obligations would be expressly set out according to the lease terms, which made a contract between itself and the freeholder unnecessary.
+This was because its contractual rights lay directly with the leaseholders.
+On the other hand, if the RMC was directly responsible for performing the landlord’s covenants (promises) but another party carried out the maintenance duties then that other party would merely be the agent of the landlord.
+If the tri-partite lease said that the freeholder must also appoint a managing agent, then that would also have to be complied with.

 It was obviously successful on at least one level because today tri-partite leases are the most common form of lease used by developers of new-build flats.
 Leaseholders have a share in the management company (historically RMC’s are companies limited by shares) and have more of a say in how their building is run.